blt2114/compGenomics/files/file_list.md

 > made with grep command formed by filter\_genes\_by\_expression.sh
 > filtered out genes with no more than 35 samples with expression less than 100 RPKM
 > 334 genes in the list

+### exon\_labels\_sorted.txt
+> Lines of exons in JSON formatwith labels for each sample of the inclusion ratio
+> (the RPKM for that exon/ the RPKM for the gene is in)
+> This is a horrible metric, but was easy to come up with, later iterations are intended to
+> use a better metric and include a better subset of exons
+> Dictionaries also include 5' and 3' locations.

+### labeled\_exons\_with\_features.txt
+> This was the first set of data used to train and test a model.
+> lines are JSON dictionaries that include the chromatin states at the 3' and
+> 5' and the inclusion ratio for every sample in which the gene of
+> that exon is expressed.